Dummies Guide to Cohort-Based Teaching

 Cohort-based learning leverages these principles by fostering an environment of active engagement and collaboration, which helps learners retain information more effectively.

 Cohort-based learning is a strength-based teaching and learning model that leverages the collective knowledge and skills of the group to enhance individual learning experiences.
-Whether you need help with an assignment, guidance on career and future goals, or just some extra motivation, you can always turn to your fellow cohort members or faculty for support.
+Whether you need help with an assignment, guidance on career and future goals, or just some extra motivation, you can always turn to your fellow learning cohort members or faculty for support.
 The collaborative environment ensures that you're never alone in your learning journey.

-When you work in groups, you are automatically exposed to multiple approaches, perspectives, and outlooks, significantly contributing to broadening your horizons and hence, your personal growth.You may also discover new areas of study or fields of work that capture your interest.
-Unlike self-paced learning, where you're the sole participant, cohort-based learning offers the unique advantage of shared experiences and collective insights.
+You may also discover new areas of study or fields of work that capture your interest.
+Unlike self-paced learning, where you're the sole participant, cohort learning offers the unique advantage of shared experiences and collective insights.

 This is why learners are eventually moving towards a cohort-based learning model.
 Not only does it have the aforementioned benefits but it is also supplemented with live interaction and learning, boosting student engagement rates.

 Teaching these courses can seem like a task if you’re used to one-on-one teaching or creating self-paced courses.
-However, here are some tips to get started on your journey of teaching a cohort:
+However, here are some tips to get started on your journey of teaching a cohort.

 Thus, it's best to limit the number of students in each cohort.
 This allows you to engage more meaningfully with each student and builds a stronger sense of connection among the group.
 Start with a manageable number of students, and as you gain experience and confidence, you can gradually increase the strength of your cohort.